psychemedia/island-storynotes/smuggling_tales.md

 In The Story of my Life, by Augustus J. C. Hare, there is an interesting local allusion, and as it relates to St. Boniface House it is here given m extenso,

 " February 4, 1866. — I spent yesterday evening with the Henry Feildens.
 Mrs. Feilden told me that in her girlhood her family went to the Isle of Wight and rented St. Boniface House, between Bonchurch and Ventnor.
 She slept in a room on the first floor with her sister Ghita : the French governess and her^sister Cha slept in the next room, the English governess above.
-If they talked in bed they were always punished by the English governess, who could not bear them ; so they never spoke except in a whisper.
+If they talked in bed they were always punished by the English governess, who could not bear them; so they never spoke except in a whisper.
 One night, when they were^n bed, with the curtains closely drawn, the door was suddenly burst open with a bang, and something rushed into the room and began to whisk about in it, making a great draught and disturbance.
 They were not frightened, but very angry, thinking someone was playing them a trick.
 But immediately the curtains were drawn aside and whisked up over their heads, and one by one all the bed'Clothes were dragged away from them, though when they stretched out their hands they could feel nothing.
 First the counterpane went, then the blankets, then the sheet, then the pillows, and lastly the lower sheet was drawn away from under them.
 When it came to this she (Ellinor Hornby) exclaimed, * I can bear this no longer,* and she and her sister both jumped out of bed at the foot, which was the side nearest the door.
 As they jumped out, they felt the mattress graze against their legs, as it also was dragged oflf the bed.
 Ghita Hornby rushed into the next room to call the French governess, while Ellinor screamed for assistance, holding the door of their room tightly on the outside, fully believing that somebody would be found in the room.
 The English governess and the servants, roused by the noise, now rushed downstairs, and the door was opened.
 The room was perfectly still, and there was no one there.
 It was all tidied.
 The curtains were carefully rolled, and tied up above the head of the bed : the sheet and counterpane were neatly folded up in squares and laid in three corners of the room : the mattress was reared against the wall under the window : the blanket was in the fireplace.
 Both the governesses protested that the girls must have done it themselves in their sleep, but nothing would induce them to return to the room, and they were surprised the next morning, when they expected a scolding from their mother, to find that she quietly assented to the room being shut up.
 Many years after Mrs. Hornby met the lady to whom the property belonged, and after questioning her about what happened to her family, the lady told her that the same thing had often happened to others.'*

 The property which belonged to Mrs. James White was sold fifty 3^ears ago, and theje does not appear to have been any repetition of these unaccountable occurrences since.
 These, and many other stories of a like nature, then current, are becoming more and more legendary as time slips along.